John Havlicek: Personal life

 Havlicek met his wife, Beth, while both were attending Ohio State University.
 The couple married in 1967.
 They had two children: a son named Chris and a daughter named Jill.
 Chris Havlicek attended the University of Virginia on a basketball scholarship in the early 1990s.
 Jill Havlicek married former Major League Baseball outfielder and coach Brian Buchanan.
+He had 7 grandchildren.

 During his retirement Havlicek spent his free time being an avid outdoorsmen splitting his time between Massachusetts and Florida, where he enjoyed fishing and playing golf.

 Havlicek had Parkinson's disease during his later years.
 He died on April 25, 2019, in Jupiter, Florida at the age of 79.
 Following his death, Boston City Hall was lit in green in his memory.
-The Celtics held a special tribute their first home game following his death, which included the Celtics warmup jerseys featuring Havlicek’s #17 along with tributes from his former teammates Bill Russell and Tommy Heinsohn, a highlight video, and a standing ovation from the fans in attendance.
+The Celtics held a special tribute their first home game following his death, which included the Celtics warmup jerseys featuring Havlicek's #17 along with tributes from his former teammates Bill Russell and Tommy Heinsohn, a highlight video, and a standing ovation from the fans in attendance.